 62. Are there existing ecotourism initiatives in your country specifically based on migratory waterbirds and their habitats?
 (AEWA Strategic Plan 2019-2027, Target 2.5)

 [Tick mark] YES

-Please describe how many initiatives are in place and provide details for each of them
+Please describe how many initiatives are in place and provide details for each of them (add links to relevant online resources or attach other available materials)